squarerobin/Sprint-Challenge-State-Management-Smurfs/README.md

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
 ContextAPI.
-Because it saved me from having to pass props all over the place.
+Because it saves us from having to pass props all over the place.
 I have worked more with Redux so far, and this is why I chose it over ContextAPI for this Sprint.

 ## Project Set Up